List of The Secret Life of the American Teenager characters: Richard "Ricky" Underwood

 Portrayed by Daren Kagasoff, Ricky Underwood is the lead male character.
 His father, Bob, is a drug addict who beat Ricky's mother Nora and sexually abused Ricky as a young child.
 His mother was both a drug addict and an alcoholic who never helped him out of fear.
 Ricky was taken away from his parents after the abuse came to light, and put into foster care.
 As a teenager, Ricky attended Ulysses S. Grant High School, where he was the drummer in the high school marching band and had a reputation of being a promiscuous bad boy.
 He used to see a therapist, Lauren's father Dr. Ken Fields, who he occasionally visits for advice as an adult.
 The summer before Ricky's sophomore year, he impregnated Amy Juergens after a one-night stand at band camp, finding out about her pregnancy a few months later.
 Despite his misgivings over being a good father, Ricky is shown to love and care for his son John.
 He and Amy go on a date in the fall finale of season 3 and she makes him get tested before considering having sex with him.
 Ricky tests disease-free, and chooses to not have sex with anyone other than Amy.
 Their first time having sex after their one-night stand occurred in the wake of dealing with the news of Ben and Adrian's stillborn daughter.
 Amy and John soon move in with Ricky.
 Amy finds messages left by Adrian, after telling her she's in love with Ricky.
 Amy gets caught by Ricky, with him stating they should spend some time apart if she can't trust him.
 Ricky eventually apologizes to Amy and they get back together.
 Amy tries to get Ricky to propose by doing "wild" things such as giving him a milkshake and a bath.
-Ricky ends up being the Valedictorian, and at the end of his speech he proposes to Amy.
+Ricky ends up being the valedictorian, and at the end of his speech he proposes to Amy.
 At the graduation party Amy allows Ricky to kiss Adrian one last time to give closure to her.
 Ricky wants to know when Amy wants to get married, and is taken aback when Amy doesn't seem to be in a hurry to plan their wedding.
 Amy then has a pregnancy scare, and Ricky is supportive and takes Amy to band camp so she can be happy.
-Amy told everyone that Ricky and her eloped in the season 5 premiere even though they pulled out at the last minute.
+Amy tells everyone that she and Ricky eloped in the season 5 premiere even though they pulled out at the last minute.
 Eventually Amy breaks up with him and leaves John in his care while she goes to New York to attend college.